LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-21 Why is compassion difficult?

 Compassion needs us to be self-aware and notice our own feelings and emotions.
 We need to learn to separate what we see in others, from our own experiences.
 We also need to have self-compassion so we can be kind to ourselves.
-Being kind to ourselves lets us practice responding with kindness to feelings we don’t like.
+Being kind to ourselves lets us practise responding with kindness to feelings we don’t like.
 We show compassion when we are able to be uncomfortable, and still be curious about others.
 This means trying to understand their needs and not pushing them away (distancing) or simply feeling sorry for them (sympathy).
 Compassion helps people feel seen and heard.
 Often compassion is all people need.

 ### 1-22 How can we develop compassion?